DeltaBreaker/Personal-Custom-Portfolio/README.md

 ## Details

 Currently this page is written with just HTML and CSS but there are plans to add functionality and styling with JS in the near future.
+Flex is used to dynamically adjust the work cards with other animated elements using standard CSS tricks.
 A [normalization CSS file](https://necolas.github.io/normalize.css/) is loaded to ensure parity across web browsers before personal styling is loaded.

 ## Preview